 If you celebrate the holidays with gifts in the stocking, you know that many of the “stocking stuffers” toted in the stores are trinkets.
 It’s easy to fill a stocking with cheap gadgets and do-dads… and then wonder in the days that follow where on earth you should put these “handy” items.

-I enjoy the stocking tradition, but in effort to avoid bringing clutter into the home, I opt for only consumable and/or useful items.
+I enjoy the stocking tradition, but in order to avoid bringing clutter into the home, I opt for only consumable and/or useful items.
 I also limit what I put in the stocking, most of the time it is 5 items or less.
 I get away with this, because one year I sewed matching stockings for our whole family, and I made them 1/2 the size of the average stocking.

 - Love Note